 If you find yourself in a situation where another driver is brake-checking you, follow these tips to keep yourself and other drivers safe.

-- Call the police
+- Request the police report when it’s available.

 How to Avoid Brake Checking and Tailgating

-Are you dealing with the aftermath of a brake-checking accident?
-You don’t have to do it alone.
 Our car accident lawyers will help you navigate the legal process so you can secure the compensation you deserve.
 We’ll start by scheduling a free case evaluation to discuss the details of your case, explain your rights and legal options, and determine what steps to take next.
 Contact us today to get started.